titaniummachine1/Swing_prediction.lua/README.md

 ## describtion
-🎮 This Lua script is made for a game where the player needs to hit their enemies with a melee weapon.
+🎮 This Lua script is made for players who needs to hit their enemies with a melee weapon as quickly as posible.

 👥 The script finds the closest enemy player on the opposing team and calculates their distance from the local player.